Kestrel Gold (CVE:KGC) Stock Price Down 14.3% – Should You Sell?

-Kestrel Gold Inc. (CVE:KGC – Get Free Report)’s share price was down 14.3% during mid-day trading on Saturday .
+Kestrel Gold Inc. (CVE:KGC – Get Free Report)’s stock price dropped 14.3% during trading on Saturday .
 The company traded as low as C$0.03 and last traded at C$0.03.
 Approximately 107,376 shares traded hands during trading, an increase of 90% from the average daily volume of 56,389 shares.
 The stock had previously closed at C$0.04.

 Kestrel Gold Inc, an early-stage exploration company, engages in the acquisition, exploration, and evaluation of mineral properties in Canada.
 It primarily explores for gold and silver deposits.
 The company holds 100% interest in the King Solomon Dome project located in Yukon Territory.
 It also has an option agreement to acquire 100% interest in the Fireweed located near Kitimat, British Columbia; and the flagship QCM project covering an area of 69 square kilometers located in northern British Columbia.